 What is a Ransomware Attack?

 Ransom malware or ransomware depicts a type of malware that obstructs users from accessing their systems or at times personal files.
 Such malware attacks demand a ransom payment for regaining access.
-Ransomware can spread by the means of malicious email attachments, software applications or even using an external storage device.
+Ransomware can spread by means of malicious email attachments, software applications or even using an external storage device.
 The base for these attacks has always been a remote desktop protocol along with other approaches that aren’t reliant on any kind of user interaction.

 Types of Ransomware Attacks